mikezucc/multirepocontext/docs/repository-persistence.md

 ## Overview

-MDgent now persists user-selected repositories across app sessions using a SQLite database.
+MultiRepoContext now persists user-selected repositories across app sessions using a SQLite database.
 When users reopen the app, their previously added repositories are automatically restored.

 ## Implementation Details